 - Combine oats with milk and water in a medium saucepan.
 Cook over a medium heat for 5-7 minutes until thick, and serve with the fruit and raisins.

-11:50 I desperately want a cup of hot coffee.
+11:50 am: I desperately want a cup of hot coffee.

-12:15 The most gorgeously risen brown bread loaf has just come out of the oven.
+12:15 pm: The most gorgeously risen brown bread loaf has just come out of the oven.
 How will it taste?

-1:00 Testing out Jack Monroe’s budget minestrone soup recipe with a few adaptations: I’m using vegetable stock instead of chicken, and 40 grams of fresh kale instead of frozen spinach.
-No mixed herbs (not in budget) so I threw in a handful of parsley from the garden.
+1:00 pm: Testing out Jack Monroe’s budget minestrone soup recipe with a few adaptations: I’m using vegetable stock instead of chicken, and 40 grams of fresh kale instead of frozen spinach.
+No mixed herbs (not in the budget) so I threw in a handful of parsley from the garden.

 The soup is fantastic!
 A proper hearty bowlful too.
-I was skeptical at using rinsed budget baked beans like Jack suggests and initially sought to replace them with tinned cannelini, but the budget baked beans were half the price of the other beans.
+I was sceptical at using rinsed budget baked beans like Jack suggests and initially sought to replace them with tinned cannellini, but the budget baked beans were half the price of the other beans.
 It works really well!
 My ingredients priced up a penny less per portion than Jack’s, 18p per bowl.
 The remaining three portions will be frozen for later in the week.
 [Edit – I froze one portion for myself and my husband scoffed the other two when he came home from work – he loved it!]

-TIP: Keep an eye out in the fresh herb section of the supermarket – sometimes you can get them for super cheap when they’re out of date.
+Tip – keep an eye out in the fresh herb section of the supermarket – sometimes you can get them for super cheap when they’re out of date.
 I bought a parsley plant in a pot several years ago, used up all the parsley off the top and plonked the roots in my garden and it keeps growing back every year.
-It’s a massive plant now and even in late November I can still pick it fresh.
+It’s a massive plant now and even in late November, I can still pick it fresh.
 I bought 7 bags of coriander reduced to 1p earlier this year, washed them and stored them in the freezer.
 When I need some for a recipe I open the plastic tub in the freezer and grab a handful.

-13:45 I am really, really tired.
+13:45 pm: I am really, really tired.
 I had enough sleep last night so I think it might be the lack of caffeine.
 Struggling to concentrate on my work as well.. but I must plod on instead of taking a nap!

-15:10 Pounding headache starting despite drinking plenty of water.
+15:10 pm: Pounding headache starting despite drinking plenty of water.
 Hot water with a slice of fresh ginger root alleviated it somewhat.

-16:30 Really struggling to concentrate on my work.
+16:30 pm: Really struggling to concentrate on my work.
 Desperately need a coffee.
 Can’t I just have one cup of that really lovely filter blend I was sent to review?
 Also – very hungry.

-17:00 Dinner – A generous helping of smoked peppered mackerel fried rice with veg.
+17:00 pm: Dinner – A generous helping of smoked peppered mackerel fried rice with veg.
 I wanted to put more veg in it and realized that if I did I wouldn’t have enough vegetables to last me the week.
 I made a double batch so I can reheat the leftovers for lunch tomorrow.
 It’s not the prettiest meal in the world but it tasted fine and certainly filled a gap.
 You know, it’s not nice enough to share the recipe for but I priced it up at £1.04 per portion.

-18:30 Feeling really foggy brained and nearly caved in and swapped a garlic clove for one of my husband’s tea bags, but realised that would be cheating and opted for another cup of hot water with a slice of ginger in it.
+18:30 pm: Feeling really foggy-brained and nearly caved in and swapped a garlic clove for one of my husband’s tea bags, but realised that would be cheating and opted for another cup of hot water with a slice of ginger in it.
 I can’t emphasize how much I am struggling with this caffeine withdrawal.
 Why oh why didn’t I buy that 50p Tesco instant coffee?!
 Ate 30 grams of raisins instead (5p).

 Do you know where I could have been tonight?

 I could have been being wined and dined among Dublin’s finest restaurateurs.
-I was invited to attend an all expenses paid foodie event in Ireland tonight.
+I was invited to attend an all-expenses-paid foodie event in Ireland tonight.
 I’m Canadian.
 I need my passport to get to Ireland, my UK driving license just wouldn’t do.
 My passport expired a week before we got married this year and I let it, as I was planning to renew it in my new married name.
-Canadian passports are expensive (around £300 if I recall correctly) so after the expense of the wedding I just left it for now, as we weren’t planning on leaving the country any time soon.
+Canadian passports are expensive (around £300 if I recall correctly) so after the expense of the wedding, I just left it for now, as we weren’t planning on leaving the country any time soon.
 Kicking myself about that much?

 Ach well.
 If I’d made it to Dublin I wouldn’t be doing this Breadline Challenge with Food Cycle and raising money for their vital work. £80 already guys, thank you so very much!!

 Lack of coffee was by far the biggest thing for me today.
-I really struggled with that and after I hit publish on this blog post I’m going to curl up on the couch in my pjs and watch tv.
+I really struggled with that and after I hit publish on this blog post I’m going to curl up on the couch in my PJs and watch tv.
 I’m mentally and physically drained.